ePlus-DEV/google-cloud-skills-boost-helper/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue in the [GitHub repository](https://github.com/ePlus-DEV/google-cloud-skills-boost-helper/issues).
+If you encounter any issues or have questions, open an issue in the [GitHub repository](https://github.com/ePlus-DEV/google-cloud-skills-boost-helper/issues).
 We will do our best to assist you.

 ## Disclaimer